poonai/opabyexample/content/docs/else.md

 Rego just has one, `else`

-Here, `else` is used in similar fashion as in every typical programming language, when you wish to check multiple rules or rule bodies for a given condition.
+`else` is used in similar fashion as in every typical programming language, when you wish to check multiple bodies of the rule.

-Connect multiple rule bodies with an `else` statement and check the conditions on the next body when the conditions on the first rule body are not satisfied.

 **Note:**
 - To avoid ambiguity, make sure to use the form else = when using an else statement.